RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* colours lighter in v513 (dice, grid, mini bases)

+* Support uploading and viewing PDFs, and cropping images from them to make minis and maps.

+    * Save PDF-related metadata in mini/map created from PDF, so it can be recreated when PDF bundles are a thing.
+        * PDF page, rectangle, and crop rotation.
+        * A reference to the source PDF document would be also nice, but wouldn't carry over in the bundle.
+    * Allow zoom of PDF, and have "fit to page" button
+    * Handles to adjust crop rectangle better.
+    * Drag crop rectangle around if click-drag not on handles.

+* PDF: toggle optional layers? https://github.com/mozilla/pdf.js/pull/12170

 ## Plans/TODO

 ### Bugs
+* Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage", might be something specific to pinimg.com.
+* Login doesn't appear to deep link to tabletop any more?
+* Popped-out dice roller, pieces roster close when you e.g. browse templates.
+* Dice rolled by someone else while in e.g. template browser never roll.
 * Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.
 * Focus map not set correctly when selecting a tabletop in a tab without a tabletop (works fine if you go straight to the URL with the tabletop ID).
 Specifically observed with tutorial tabletop.
 * Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
 * Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
 * Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
 * Duplicating a mini with visibility "fog" won't update each duplicate's hidden/revealed status based on the location it ends up.
+* Remove map and leave minis - if you have other maps below, minis are stuck invisible and unfocusable.

 ### Features